This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 Seeking an Adult Name Change

 Minnesota law provides a process for residents to petition a court to change their name.
 This is a stand-alone process and will involve initiating a separate court action.
-You have to have lived in the state and county for at least six months.
+You must have lived in the state and county for at least six months.
 If you meet those basic requirements, you can expect to do the following:

 - Provide a description of all real property in the state in which you claim an interest.
 This information is used to update real estate records with the county recorder.